Currently in Tallahassee, FL from Miami, FL

 About this blog

-I am dedicated to preserving Florida’s natural heritage through photographing it as I encounter it.
-I focus on native plants but will occasionally include exotics, insects, animals, and natural community photographs.
+I am dedicated to preserving Florida’s natural heritage through my work as a biologist and as a researcher.
+Here, I photograph it as I encounter it.
+I focus on native plants but occasionally include exotics, insects, animals, and natural community photographs.

 I am an amateur photographer but hope to inspire others to appreciate the natural wonders and flora and fauna of Florida through my photos.